Ficus Elastica aka Rubber Plant/Rubber Tree

 Another thing you need to be cautious of when fertilising your houseplants is over-fertilising.
 A sign that you’ve over-fertilised your Rubber Plant is yellow and drooping leaves, stunted growth and fertiliser build up on the soil.
 Over-fertilising your plants can burn the roots and foliage.
 If you think you’ve over-fertilised your plant, you can either change the soil or rinse the fertiliser out.
 The water colour will change once the fertiliser has been rinsed out.

 For more information on fertilising houseplants click here.

 Rubber Plants like to be kept in a well draining soil.
 To achieve a well draining soil, you can use a mix of potting soil, orchid bark, perlite and peat moss.
 This helps to create better aeration and drainage.
 Airflow is important in potting soil as it allows the plants roots to breath.
 Not having enough oxygen to the roots can cause them to eventually start rotting.

 Adding other organic materials such as coco coir, mulch chunks and coconut husk to the soil can also help to restrain moisture.
 It’s important to use ingredients that will help keep moisture in the soil but not keep it soggy.
 These plants don’t like to sit in water so the soil you use is important.
 You can also add garden compost to the soil to help create more richness.

 Diseases & Pests

-Rubber plants are considered to be mildly toxic.
+Rubber Plants are considered to be mildly toxic to both humans and pets.
 Ficus Elastica have a white sap that causes skin irritation and possible vomiting if ingested as well as mouth and stomach irritation.